Logic System

 Again, see Event Properties for a full reference.

-property is not only used for accessing the data from code,
+Note that the name property is not only used for accessing the data from code,

 it's also used when saving and loading level files.